viggy-ravi/gene-prediction/README.md

 Written by: Vignesh Ravindranath, Shawn Huang

-This project was based on the 2008 paper 'Gene prediction in metagenomic fragments: A large scale machine learning approach' by Hoff et at (see link below).
-The purpose of the project is to gain a deeper understanding of machine learning approaches and bioinformatics concepts.
+This project was based on the 2008 paper 'Gene prediction in metagenomic fragments: A large scale machine learning approach' by Hoff et at.
+The purpose of the project is to create a machine learning algorithm to predict potentially novel and known genes in microbial genomes.
+The independent project also served to gain a deeper understanding of machine learning approaches and bioinformatics concepts.

 The project consists of three main steps:
 1) Feature engineering/extraction
 2) Linear Discriminant training on high-dimentional features